ditto-salsa/fe11-us/README.md

     ```shell
     python -m pip install -r tools/requirements.txt
     ```
-4. Run the setup script:
+4. Run the Ninja configure script:
     ```shell
-    python tools/setup.py
-    ```
-5. Run the Ninja configure script:
-    ```shell
     python tools/configure.py usa
     ```
+5. Put one or more base ROMs in the [`/extract/`](/extract/) directory of this repository.

+Now you can run `ninja` to build a ROM for the chosen version.
+Currently, only the US version is supported.

 > [!IMPORTANT]
 > Rerun `configure.py` often to ensure that all C code gets compiled.

 > [!NOTE]
 > Wibo is used by default.
 If you want to use Wine instead, run `configure.py` with `-w <path/to/wine>`.

-6. Put one or more base ROMs in the [`/extract/`](/extract/) directory of this repository.

-Now you can run `ninja` to build a ROM for the chosen version.
-Currently, only the US version is supported.

 #### Matching the base ROM